 Social networks are the key link between ethnicity as a mere category and ethnicity as a social group and collective identity.
 In addition to interests tied to the individual characteristics of people, there are interests that derive from the relations people have to each other.
-There are spatial interests: regardless of their individual characteristics, people who live near each other share common consequences from environmental pollutants, crime, local services, weather and other factors that affect places.1 There are also interests derived from indirect or network effects.
+There are spatial interests: regardless of their individual characteristics, people who live near each other share common consequences from environmental pollutants, crime, local services, weather and other factors that affect places.
+There are also interests derived from indirect or network effects.
 These network interests are often ignored in social policy and social movement theory, but are central to my argument.

-This argument is represented heuristically in Figures 4 and 5.
+This argument is represented heuristically in Figures 3 and 4.
 Figure 4 schematically portrays two societies, one in which the ethnic groups (represented by dark and light figures) are intermixed and another in which they are physically (and by implication socially) segregated.
-In figure 5, the explosion represents a policy that disproportionately impacts the light stick figures; the ring around the explosion represents the side effects of being in social or spatial contact with someone directly affected by the policy.
+In figure 4, the explosion represents a policy that disproportionately impacts the light stick figures; the ring around the explosion represents the side effects of being in social or spatial contact with someone directly affected by the policy.
 When the light and dark figures are segregated, all the direct and indirect effects of the policy are concentrated on the light figures.
 When the groups are integrated, the indirect effects of the policy impact most of the dark figures as well as the light figures, even though the direct effects of the policy are still concentrated on the light figures.

 These indirect effects through social networks are material, emotional and cognitive.
 The "social capital" concept recognizes that individuals are affected by the wealth or poverty and knowledge of the people they are socially connected to, not just their own.
 The concept of economic multipliers recognizes that people benefit from having other people spend money in their community.
 But these relational or network effects are not just material.
 Individuals respond emotionally to crimes committed against people they know, to the grief of people they know, to the hardships of people they know.
 And their perceptions of reality and the circumstances of "typical" people are similarly shaped by the people they know.
+In addition, people react emotionally to events that affect people they perceive as similar, especially when media portrayals activate those identities.
+For example, Harris-Perry (2011) reports that Black people reported more distress about Hurricane Katrina than Whites, while Whites reported more distress about 9/11.
 These emotional and cognitive effects affect the group identities and perceptions of grievance that are central to much social movement theory, alongside the enduring importance of material interests.
 The clear bottom line is that for predicting how a person views a given social issue, it is not enough to know that individual's personal characteristics but also essential to know the characteristics of the people that person is linked to spatially or socially.